helioz/aloha-atreus/README.md

-# aloha-atreus
+# atreus-client
 This is the 'mobile' app.
-That companion NPC
+That companion NPC for Project Atreus